James A. Rossi

-James is active in the workers' compensation community.
-In 2013, and again in 2014, James was a guest speaker at the WCIRB's Annual Workers' Compensation Conference in San Francisco to discuss the impact of Senate Bill 863.
-He has also been a guest speaker at other important workers' compensation events, such as the 2013 California Self-Insured Group Annual Summit in Sacramento.
+James is a committed member of the workers' compensation community.
+He is a recurring guest speaker at important events such as the WCIRB's Annual Workers' Compensation Conference in San Francisco, and the California Self-Insured Group Annual Summit in Sacramento.

-In 2006, James handled the appeal of a landmark case pertaining to the Federal Court's subject matter jurisdiction.
+James has handled many appeals in the State and Federal Courts, including a landmark case pertaining to the Federal Court's subject matter jurisdiction.
 The issue was a matter of first impression in the 9th Circuit.
 Ultimately, James' appeal was granted on all issues in favor of his client, and the 9th Circuit issued a published opinion creating new controlling legal precedent.
 [See Lively v.
 Wild Oats Markets, 456 F.3d 933 (9th Cir.
 2006)].
 Subsequently, the plaintiff petitioned the United States Supreme Court for a writ of certiorari.
 James opposed the petition, which was denied in its entirety, leaving the new law undisturbed.
 To date, the case has been cited more than 800 times, including 245 legal decisions as well as numerous practice guides, treatises, and law review articles.